-A relaxing bath for your baby is such a heavenly moment for the both of you, isn’t?
+A relaxing bath for your baby is such a heavenly moment for both of you, isn’t it?

-Well, if you’re getting ready to bathe for baby for the first times, there are a couple of tips you should definitely know and must already be wondering about, hence reading this article.
+Well, if you’re getting ready to bathe for a baby for the first time, there are a couple of tips you should definitely know and must already be wondering about, hence reading this article.

 With water in this temperature range, the bath will soothe and relax your baby, leaving them for a long nap or good night’s sleep.